huxingyi/dust3d/README.md

 Dust3D is available for Windows, macOS, and Linux.

-You can get the <a href="https://github.com/huxingyi/dust3d/releases">latest version</a> in the Releases tab of this GitHub repo.
+You can get the <a href="https://github.com/huxingyi/dust3d/releases">latest version</a> in the Releases tab of this GitHub repository.
 If you're feeling adventurous, you can also <a href="https://docs.dust3d.org/en/latest/builds.html">build from source</a>.

 ### Windows